 Take your time to assemble a mix of expertise across the organization, and make sure their talents align with the booth objectives.
-Given the wide spectrum of attendees and their interests, your team composition should mirror this diversity.
+Since your attendees and their interests will run the gamut, so should your team.

 Take personality and previous exhibit experience into account.
 Opt for positive, motivated, and enthusiastic types who have the gift of gab, can energize the booth, and are comfortable with the unique selling environment of trade shows.

-Not everyone has to be a seasoned booth rep (more on training in a bit), but every person should understand how to interact with attendees and what's expected during the show.
+Not everyone has to be a seasoned staffer (more on training in a bit), but every person should understand how to interact with booth visitors and what's expected during the show.